mrshub/mrshub-website/_pages/datasets_contribute.md

 # What do I have to include in my submission?

-There is one short text file required, and two optional files you can provide.
+There are two short text files required, and one optional file you can provide.

 1. **(required)** In both submission methods, you have to provide a `SUBMISSION.md` text file.
 This contains the information that shows up in your MRSHub website entry.